MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ![Mission-critical reliability dial](./images/mission-critical-slo.gif "Mission-critical reliability dial")

 Recovery Time Objective (RTO) and Recovery Point Objective (RPO) are further critical aspects when determining required reliability.
-For instance, if you are striving to achieve an application RTO of less than a minute then back-up based recovery strategies or an active-passive deployment strategy are likely to be insufficient.
+For instance, if you're striving to achieve an application RTO of less than a minute then back-up based recovery strategies or an active-passive deployment strategy are likely to be insufficient.

 ## 2&mdash;Evaluate the design areas using the design principles